 - $0.3 million investment in enhancing our modelling capability and decision support systems.
 This will assess the impacts of possible future forest management scenarios on a range of forest values.

 We are also updating our information on timber resources.

-Delivery of the research program is underway and will continue through to 30 June 2020.
-Findings from the research will inform the modernisation of Victoria’s RFAs along with future forest management planning and decisions.
+Findings from the research program provide information for the modernisation of Victoria’s RFAs along with future forest management planning and decisions.